 This document provides general guidelines (rules) and specific requirements applicable to all Grand Photos Competitions.
 Individual competitions may have additional or different guidelines.
 Traditionally, Grand Photos holds two Competitions each year, Spring and Fall.
 Each usually consists of a Print Competition and a Digital Competition.
 These competitions usually have different Chairmen, are judged separately, and may include different categories and specific rules.
 For both Spring and Fall competitions, a Grand Photos Competition Show is held at which all images, results and awards are presented.

-An entry may not be a photograph of a painting or another photograph by another artist or photographer (3D objects like buildings or statues or sculptures are permitted - final say on the suitability lies with the competition chairperson.
-(Note: prior to some competitions there may be insufficient time for the chairperson to carefully review all of the images, therefore the Chairperson may, at times, miss problems that should have lead to an image's disqualification.
-Issues that are identified after the judging are difficult to handle and may or may not be fixed, the Chairperson will decide on a case by case basis.
-PLEASE READ THE RULES CAREFULLY AND IF YOUR REALIZE AN ENTRY MAY PRESENT A PROBLEM, INFORM THE CHAIRPERSON BEFORE THE JUDGING.
+An entry may not be a photograph of a painting or another photograph by another artist or photographer.
+3D objects like buildings or statues or sculptures are permitted.
+The final decision regarding the suitability of an image or print lies with the competition chairperson.
+(Note: prior to some competitions there may be insufficient time for the chairperson to carefully review all of the images or prints, therefore the Chairperson may, at times, miss problems that should have lead to an image's disqualification.
+Issues that are identified after the judging are difficult to handle and may, or may not, be fixed.
+The final decision will be made by the Chairperson on a case by case basis.
+PLEASE READ THE RULES CAREFULLY AND IF YOUR REALIZE AN ENTRY MAY PRESENT A PROBLEM INFORM THE CHAIRPERSON BEFORE THE JUDGING.
 We depend on the integrity and awareness of the competitor to know whether an image meets the requirements and limitations of a specific category.

 Categories may vary from one competition to the next.
 The competition chairperson will define any ‘special’ categories that are included, and will post the current categories and definitions on the web site before each competition.
 The Grand Photos Category Definitions may not always be the same as those used by other organizations such as ACCC or PSA or even those used in past Grand Photos competitions.

 Grand Photos strives to provide opportunities for members to compete in a peer group with those of similar experience in photography and competition.
-Anyone new to competition in Grand Photos, even those having experience in photography and/or competitions elsewhere, will initially be listed in Division 1.
-However, anyone listed in Divisions 1 or 2 always has the option to enter all of their images in the higher Divisions of 2 or 3.
-Each competitor is still limited to the allowed number of entries per person per category and the total entries per person.
+Anyone new to competition in Grand Photos, even those having experience in photography and/or competitions elsewhere, will initially be listed in Division B. However, anyone listed in Division B always has the option to enter all of their images in Division A. Each competitor is still limited to the allowed number of entries per person per category and the total entries per person.
+Click here for a table of each member's current point total and Division.
+Members who have never competed, or who have not competed in the last three years, will not be listed in this table.

 The issue of competition Divisions is, and will always be, "work in progress".
 The goal of this effort is to be sure that members are, to the best of our ability, competing with their peers.

-Division 1 - Entry Level - Those with up to 70 points from past Grand Photos competitions.
+Division B - Those with less than 110 points from past Grand Photos competitions.

-Division 3 - Experienced Level - Those with 151 points or higher from past Grand Photos competitions
+Division A - Those with 110 points or higher from past Grand Photos competitions.

 Once anyone competes in a Grand Photos competition their points are listed on the "Grand Photos Competition Points and Division" spreadsheet.
 If they become "Inactive" by not maintaining Grand Photos membership or not entering a GP competition for a period of time (presently 3 years) their name and points are kept on an "inactive" list and restored to the main list with their previous points should they reenter a competition.